 Syllabus of courses of FY B. F.M.
-Programme (With effect from the Academic Year 2023-2024) 2.
-Minor 2.A.a Economics - I (3 Credits)
+Programme (With effect from the Academic Year 2025-2026) 2.
+Minor 2.A.a Economics of Financial Markets- I (3 Credits)

 2. Minor 2.A.a.
-Economics - I Course Objectives and Course Outcomes Course Objectives CObj 1 To understand and remembering the fundamentals of Economics at micro and macro levels.
-CObj 2 Basic understanding and analysis of money markets, its constituents, role, money market instruments and money reforms introduced in recent years.
-CObj 3 Understanding and evaluation of capital markets, structure, functions, reforms.
-Acquire basic theoretical knowledge and apply them towards investment decisions.
-CObj 4 To understand and evaluate impact of macro-economic dynamics on the financial markets Course Outcomes COut 1 Learner understands the basics of demand, supply and price determination.
-COut 2 Analyse and evaluate the process of price determination.
-COut 3 The learner understands and remembers various markets including financial markets.
-COut 4 Learner is able to analyze the impact of inflation, and trade cycle on the financial markets.
-COut 5 Learners are able to apply the concepts of the impact of inflation on maximizing profits.
-COut 6 Learners understand the problems of Indian Money Markets and recent reforms introduced in the Money Market.
-COut 7 The learner is able to understand and remember the functioning of the banking system and process of credit creation.
-COut 8 Learner understands the role of the Central Bank as a supreme banking authority.
-COut 9 The learner remembers the functions of the Central Bank as a regulator of credit money.
-COut10 The learner remembers the recent changes in Monetary Policy.
+Economics of Financial Markets- I - I Course Objectives and Course Outcomes Course Objectives CObj 1 To understand and remembering the fundamentals of Economics at micro and macro levels.
+CObj 2 Basic understanding of the concept of demand for money and supply of money.
+CObj 3 Understanding and evaluation of inflation and it's control.
+CObj 4 To understand the role of Government in the Economic field and study the impact of Budget on Financial Markets.
+Course Outcomes COut 1 Learner understands the basics of demand, supply and price determination.
+COut 2 Learners analyse and evaluate the process of price determination.
+COut 3 Learner understands and remembers various markets including financial markets.
+COut 4 Learner is able to analyze the impact of trade cycle on the financial markets.
+COut 5 Learners are able to apply the concepts of inflation and its impact.
+COut 6 Learners understand the meaning of money and learn motives underlying demand for money.
+COut 7 Learner is able to understand how monetary policy helps to control Inflation.
+COut 8 Learner understands Government's fiscal operations and it's impact.
+COut 9 The learner understands sources of revenue and impact of taxation on savings, investments and production.
+COut10 The learner understand budget, concepts of deficit and it's effect on financial markets.

-Economics of Financial Markets I
+Economics of Financial Markets- I

-Sr. No. Sr. No. Modules
+Sr. No. Modules No. of Lectures

 1 Introduction to Economics and Basic Concepts 15

-2 Indian Money Market 15
+2 Money, Prices and Inflation 15

-3 3 Indian Capital Market
+3 Public Finance 15

-Total No. of Lectures:
+Total No. of Lectures: 45

-Sr. No. Modules 1 Introduction to Economics and Basic Concepts Meaning of Micro Economics and Macro Economics Concept of Demand, its determinants Concept of Supply and its determinants Determination of Equilibrium Price Concept of Market, various types of Market - Money Market, Capital Market Savings, Investments and Determination of Interest Rates Foreign Exchange Market, determination of Equilibrium Exchange Rate Inflation and its impact on the economy & Trade Cycles 2 Indian Money Market Meaning and Role of Money Markets Structure of Indian Money Markets - Organised and Un-organised Constituents of Organised Money Market Reserve Bank of India - functions, credit control Commercial Banks - functions, credit creation Co-operative Banks - functions Financial instruments Problems of Money Market and Reforms introduced in recent years.
-3 Indian Capital Market Meaning and Role Structure of Capital Market Government Securities Industrial Securities - Primary and Secondary market Development Financial Institutions Financial intermediaries
+Sr. No. Modules 1 Introduction to Economics and Basic Concepts Meaning of Micro Economics and Macro Economics Concept of Demand, its determinants Concept of Supply and its determinants Determination of Equilibrium Price Concept of Market, various types of Market - Money Market, Capital Market Savings, Investments and Determination of Interest Rates Foreign Exchange Market, determination of Equilibrium Exchange Rate 2 Money, Prices and Inflation Meaning and Definition of Money, Functions.
+Money Supply - Determinants - Factors influencing velocity of circulation of money - Measures of Money Supply.
+Demand for Money - Classical and Keynesian approaches and Keynesian liquidity preference theory of interest.
+Money and Prices - Quantity theory of Money - Fisher's Equation of Exchange Inflation - Meaning - Demand Pull Inflation - Cost Push Inflation - Causes - Effects and Control of Inflation 3 Public Finance